- Download our Moving to Australia Guide (PDF)

 Many expats imagine that culture shock in Australia is limited to marsupials, massive spiders and mangled accents.
 While these points may certainly be among the causes of confusion and disorientation upon arrival, it’s important to realise that a move to Australia can be more difficult than initially anticipated.
 Symptoms of culture shock, like the loss of identity and loneliness, often befall new expats.

-Foreigners often fall prey to the idea that Australia is just a cultural midpoint between the US and Britain.
-The thinking is that with its sophisticated infrastructure, strong economy and English language there’s little preparation that needs to be done prior to relocation and even less effort that needs to be put in to acclimatise once on Aussie soil.
+Foreigners often have the misconception that Australia is just a cultural midpoint between the US and Britain.
+The thinking is that, with its sophisticated infrastructure, strong economy and English language, little preparation is needed before relocation, and even less effort is required to acclimatise once on Aussie soil.

 Cultural values in Australia